xlnwel/blog/docs/_posts/2020-10-27-behavior-prior.md

 ## Introduction

 Besides algorithmic choices, one way to improve sample efficiency in reinforcement learning is to inject prior knowledge about the structure of the world.
-This can be done in multiple ways: For example, [Vinyals et al. 2019](#ref2) learns from expert demonstrations a latent variable that take on a certain type of information and use that to constrain the space of the solution.
+This can be done in multiple ways: For example, [Vinyals et al. 2019](#ref2) learns from expert demonstrations a latent variable that takes on a certain type of information and use that to constrain the space of the solution.
 In this post, we discuss the work of [Tirumala et al. 2020](#ref2), which learns behavior priors that capture the movement and interaction pattern of the agent from a set of related tasks and follow the probabilistic graphic model to regularize the task-specific policies.
-Experiments show that a good behavior prior can guide exploration, helping escape local optima, improving performance.
+Experiments show that a good behavior prior can guide exploration, helping escape local optima and improving performance.

 ## KL-Regularized RL